FAC-Sixteen/week4-daabest/README.md

 # Week 4 Project

-## Overview
+## 🌱 Overview
-An autocomplete web app that allows to quickly find and select GitHub handles of FAC members.
+An autocomplete web app that allows to find and select poisonous plants.

 ## Team: